ronisblogs/Foldex-Eye-on-ct3/README.md

  change to the build directory, using 'qmake ../Foldex-Eye-on-ct3.pro' to generate the Makefile file.

 ### make
- after Makefile is generated, then execute 'make -j4' command to build all the source files.
+ after Makefile is generated, execute 'make -j4' command to build all the source files.